vmware-serengeti/doc/wiki/Toubleshooting-Guide-for-Serengeti.md

 Serengeti is using rabbitmq for communication between the Web Service layer and the provision engine.
 If the status is inconsistent, you must reset Serengeti services through serengeti-stop-services.sh and serengeti-start-services.sh, and then resume cluster creation process or rerun the previous cluster creation.
 ##	When should you use cluster resume.
 If cluster creation fails and you fix the error, you can run the "cluster create --name <name> --resume" command to resume the cluster creation.
-Question 8, 9, 10, 13, 15 and 16 lists the scenario resume works well.

-But in question 8, if Serengeti contains some wrong information for vCenter Server, the better solution is remove the cluster, and recreate vSphere resources, recreate cluster.
+But if Serengeti contains some wrong resource information for vCenter Server, the better solution is to remove the cluster, and recreate vSphere resources, recreate cluster.
 ##	Why a cluster cannot be deleted.
 If the Serengeti system environment is not setup correctly, the log /opt/serengeti/logs/serengeti.log might show that cluster creation failed because ironfan_proxy.sh is not found.